Kamila-Hamalcikova/Avalanche_danger_in_France/README.md

 ![](readme.assets/preview-pic.jpg)
 source: Kamila Hamalcikova

+More details about the project can be also found in my [medium article](https://medium.com/@kamila.hamalcikova/avalanche-danger-in-france-247b81b85e4e).

 ## License

 This project is licensed under the MIT License - see the [license](https://opensource.org/licenses/MIT) file for details